WHAT WE DO

 Google Scholar Profile

 Research Scientist & Co-Director

 Sarah (she/her) is an Applied Social Psychologist who studies relationships between social media use, perceptions of peer norms, and health-risk behaviors including alcohol and other drug use among college students and sexual minority adults.
 With the goal of designing far-reaching and scalable substance use interventions that have real appeal to members of target communities, her work aims to integrate popular social media features and digital game mechanics into culturally tailored, web- and smartphone-based interventions.
 Currently, Sarah is examining the efficacy of a novel, gamified, social media inspired personalized normative feedback alcohol intervention for lesbian, bisexual, and queer women and digging into nuanced relationships between stigma-related stress, perceptions of drinking norms, and alcohol use in this population.
-A native of Cleveland, OH, and former basketball player, Sarah is a huge fan of working out, grant-writing, small dogs, statistical tattoos, elegant hybrid trial designs, and the Cleveland Cavaliers (yes- even post-Lebron).
+A native of Cleveland, OH, and former basketball player, Sarah is a huge fan of grant-writing, small dogs, statistical tattoos, trading stock market derivatives, elegant hybrid trial designs, and the Cleveland Cavaliers (yes- even post-Lebron).